cuba-platform/cuba-dnd/README.md

 }
 ```

-As main component that added directly to the dashboard we use GroupBoxLayout.
-Add to the GroupBoxLayout HBoxLayout that contains next components:
+For the main component added directly to the dashboard we will use GroupBoxLayout.
+Then we will add HBoxLayout to the GroupBoxLayout and fill it with the components:
 - Label with appropriate serial number;
 - Label with name of action;
 - LookupField;
 - Button to remove from list.

-First create GroupBoxLayout and HBoxLayout, specify each component width 100% and add spacing to HBoxLayout:
+Firstly, create GroupBoxLayout and HBoxLayout, specify width 100% for both components and add spacing to HBoxLayout:

 ```Java
 GroupBoxLayout groupBox = factory.createComponent(GroupBoxLayout.class);